Sam Powell: 2017

 With McIlorum still out injured, Powell started the season at hooker and played his 100th game for the Wigan club in the 22-6 World Club Challenge victory over the Cronulla-Sutherland Sharks.
 McIlorum returned in the Good Friday derby against St. Helens but Powell kept his place in the team making 31 appearances in all competitions scoring twice and kicking 6 goals.

 He played in the 2017 Challenge Cup Final defeat by Hull F.C. at Wembley Stadium.

 2018

 The departure of McIlorum meant that Thomas Leuluai was handed the number 9 shirt with Powell moving to the number 7.

 He played in the 2018 Super League Grand Final victory over the Warrington Wolves at Old Trafford.

 2019

 Powell played 25 games for Wigan in 2019 as they suffered a shock semi-final loss against Salford.

 2020

-Powell played in the 2020 Super League Grand Final which Wigan lost 8-4 against St Helens.
+Powell played in the 2020 Super League Grand Final which Wigan lost 8–4 against St Helens.

+2021, 2022 & 2023

+Powell played 23 matches for Wigan in the 2021 Super League season as the club reached the playoffs but were eliminated by Leeds.
+The following season, Powell played in Wigan's upset semi-final loss against Leeds scoring the only try of the match.
+On 14 October 2023, Powell played in Wigan's 2023 Super League Grand Final victory over the Catalans Dragons.

+On 10 November 2023 it was reported that he had signed for Warrington in the Super League on a two-year deal.

+2024

+On 8 June, Powell played in Warrington's 2024 Challenge Cup final defeat against Wigan.

+2025

+On 7 June, Powell played in Warrington's 8-6 Challenge Cup final loss against Hull Kingston Rovers.